th-nuernberg/taslp-bias-in-dementia/README.md

-# 📊 Bias analysis of acoustic representations for AD classification.
+# 📊 Bias and Fairness in Self-Supervised Acoustic Representations for Cognitive Impairment Detection.

 This repository contains the code, datasets information, and resources used in our study:

-**"Acoustic Representations for the Classification of Alzheimer's Disease: A Bias Analysis and Machine Learning Investigation"**
+**"Bias and Fairness in Self-Supervised Acoustic Representations for Cognitive Impairment Detection"**
 *Submitted to IEEE/ACM Transactions on Audio, Speech, and Language Processing (2025)*

 ---